 I am the one and only rightful king of Malibu.

 My whole life is this escape; my whole life is this wave I drop into, set the whole thing up, pull off a bottom turn, pull up into it, and shoot for my life, going for broke man.
-And behind me all this shit goes over my back: the screaming parents, teachers, the police, priests, politicians, kneeboarders, windsurfers.
+And behind me, all this s--t goes over my back: the screaming parents, teachers, the police, priests, politicians, kneeboarders, windsurfers.
 They're all going over the falls into the reef; headfirst into the motherfucking reef, and 'bwah'!
 And I'm shooting for my life.
-And when it starts to close out I pull out and go down the back, and catch another wave, and do the same goddamned thing again.
+And when it starts to close out, I pull out and go down the back, and catch another wave, and do the same goddamned thing again.

 I'm sorry, I don't do autographs.